Harley-Davidson (Sega/Stern pinball): Multiball modes

 In all modes, the multiball mode ends when there is only one ball left on the playing field, or when time runs out in the corresponding modes.

 Video Mode

 The Video Mode is a minigame displayed on the dot matrix display at the backglass, and is accessed by completing certain objectives.
 The objective is to run over as many pedestrians on the road as possible, avoiding crashing with other vehicles, within a limited time.
 This video mode is identical to the one found in the 1994 Guns N' Roses pinball machine by Data East (Data East Pinball having been bought by Sega later that same year).

 Extra ball

 The game awards an extra ball for reaching 120 million points (by default), and by completing some tasks.

 Digital versions

-Stern's 3rd edition is available in The Pinball Arcade and Stern Pinball Arcade by FarSight Studios for several platforms.
+Stern's 3rd edition was released by FarSight Studios for The Pinball Arcade in 2012, and Stern Pinball Arcade in 2016 for several platforms.